superfly/docs/reference/fly-replay.html.md

 ### Passing state to replay targets

-Request replay targets may need to know why the request was routed to it.
+The request replay target may need to know why the request was routed to it.
 ```
 fly-replay: region=sjc;state=captured_write
 ```